 What Is Perplexity Shopping?

 Perplexity Shopping is an AI buying agent integrated into Perplexity, the conversational search engine.
-Launched in beta in November 2025 and expanded internationally in Q1 2026, it allows users to search, compare, and purchase products directly from the Perplexity interface without visiting the merchantβs site.
+Launched in beta in November 2025 and expanded internationally in Q1 2026, it allows users to search, compare, and purchase products directly from the Perplexity interface without visiting the merchant’s site.

 Key Perplexity Shopping numbers (Q1 2026):

-- 15 million monthly active users on Perplexity (source: Perplexity Blog, February 2026)
+- 45 million monthly active users on Perplexity (source: Perplexity, Q1 2026)

 - 5,000+ merchants integrated natively with in-app checkout